ZixuanXu0116/2023-24-NBA-Championship-Prediction/code/data_scraping/Instructions.md

 ## C. Visualization after the prediction:

 a.
-Visualize the probability of the final record for each team.
+Visualize the result with probability of the final record for each team.

 b. make some fancy chart by Flourish, like a bar chart race gif.